Genesys Work and Lead Distribution (BO02) for Genesys Engage cloud

 Business Flow Description

 - The employee handles the lead/work item (either an outbound call for leads or through source system for work items).
 After finishing their work, they decide on the next step.

 - The employee may be able to complete the work item so that no further action is required.

-- The employee may choose not to finish their work immediately if, for example, they are waiting for a call back from the customer or a colleague.
+- The employee may choose not to finish their work immediately, for example, if they are waiting for a callback from the customer or a colleague.
 In this work item, the employee can park the work in their personal workbin.

-- The employee may need to reschedule the work item if, for example, the customer is only available on the next day.
+- The employee may need to reschedule the work item, for example, if the customer is only available on the next day.
 They reschedule the work item via the source system.

 - The employee may not be able to handle the work item because it is wrongly classified.
-They reclassify the work item via the source system.
+They reclassify the work item via the source system. (not applicable for leads)

 - Genesys does not receive an update of the work item via the Cloud REST Capture Adapter.
-In this scenario the source system needs to check for these tasks and update/restart the tasks in Genesys.
+In this scenario, the source system needs to check for these tasks and update/restart the tasks in Genesys.